-Monitoring: The Lake Association or Town Lakes Committee oversees activity and maintains data.
+Monitoring: The Town Lakes Committee oversees activity and maintains data.

-Action #4: Monitor the creek for aquatic invasive animal species.
+Action #4: Continue to monitor the creek for aquatic invasive animal species.

 Objective: To understand the creek's biotic community, provide for early detection of AIS and continue monitoring any existing populations of AIS.